By Ryan K. Boman, Editor in Chief

 With a strange mix of Willie Dynamite and Foghorn Leghorn, Rhodes created an unmistakable vernacular that has been often imitated, but never duplicated.
 While being both purposely sly and accidentally funny, the man known as Stardust had his own, special way of getting his point across.

-It’s a simple, yet complicated language, that historians will probably some day refer to as Dust-ese.
+It’s a simple, rhythmic language, that historians will probably some day refer to as Dust-ese.

 However, often overlooked among the studio interviews and all the “Hard Times”, some of the most entertaining work of Rhodes’ career came as a color commentator on WCW broadcasts.